AppleBreak1/Z490-Vision-D-Customac/README.md

     - Big Sur ~ Monterey 12.2.1: dk.e1000=0
     - Monterey 12.3 or newer: e1000=0

      Support for Intel I225 Ethernet was first introduced in macOS Catalina.
 However, with this kext, we can use I225 Ethernet even in older macOS like Sierra.
-Also, if the I225 Ethernet is the only reason for enabling AppleVTD, using AppleIGC.kext will give less headaches down the road.
+Also, if the I225 Ethernet is the only reason for enabling AppleVTD which have been problematic, using AppleIGC.kext that does not require AppleVTD will give less headaches down the road

 # Drivers